Car Accident Lawyers in Fort Lauderdale, Florida

 Car accidents can cause injuries ranging from minor scratches and bone fractures to spinal cord damage, total body incapacitation, and death.
 Vehicle accidents are the leading cause of new spinal cord injuries in the United States every year, according to the Mayo Clinic.
 These injuries can lead to life-long pain, suffering, and paralysis, not to mention significant treatment, rehabilitation, and therapy costs.

-Our Fort Lauderdale Auto Accident Attorney Can Help If You Are Injured in a Car Accident
+Fort Lauderdale Car Accident Attorneys can Help If You Are Injured in a Car Accident

 In accidents involving cars and motorcycles or pedestrians, the pedestrian or motorcyclist is more likely to be killed or suffer serious injuries than the occupants of the car.
 However, in accidents involving trucks and passenger vehicles, the majority of all fatalities come from the latter.
-If you are involved or injured in this type of accident content our car accident attorney Fort Lauderdale at the Law Offices of Wolf & Pravato.
+If you are involved or injured in this type of accident content our Fort Lauderdale car accident lawyers at the Law Offices of Wolf & Pravato.

 Injuries Occur in Car Accident